rust-lang/reference/src/linkage.md

 * `--crate-type=staticlib`, `#[crate_type = "staticlib"]` - A static system
   library will be produced.
-This is different from other library outputs in that the Rust compiler will never attempt to link to `staticlib` outputs.
+This is different from other library outputs in that the compiler will never attempt to link to `staticlib` outputs.
 The purpose of this output type is to create a static library containing all of the local crate's code along with all upstream dependencies.
 The static library is actually a `*.a` archive on linux and osx and a `*.lib` file on